vlad17/runlmc/README.md

 ### Roadmap

-0. create an LMC test for checking a no-covariance multioutput case detected (requires rank-2 kernel to learn the identity matrix as its coregionalization).
-Similarly for a with-covariance.
-Both cases should be 2-output, single kernel, non-noisy.
 0. Add StdPeriodic, Matern kernel (add a PSD test)
-0. np.linalg.eigvalsh -> scipy.linalg.eigvalsh
-0. Figure out eigenvalue issues - ; log
 0. Benchmark/evaluate reconstruction error for K (on various example kernels)
 0. Benchmark/evaluate reconstruction error for log likelihood
 0. Write up the current algorithm (PDF)